FlossWare-Archives/scripts/ansible/redhat/README.md

 For the most part, most roles are mutually exclusive and do "a thing."
 However, we do utilize [dependent roles](http://docs.ansible.com/ansible/playbooks_roles.html#role-dependencies) where two or more roles leverage the same functionality.
 There are some exceptions to this rule - notably the ```common/bridge``` role stands on its own.

 #### Sub Roles
 We make liberal use of directory structures to leverage the notion of a sub role.
-While technically these are roles unto themselves, having a cohesive directory structure elliminates "interesting" naming convension.
+While technically these are roles unto themselves, having a cohesive directory structure elliminates "interesting" naming convention.
 As an example, our initial effort had directories like:
 * centosXen
 * centosXenVirtualization